equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 ## Accessibility and participation

-There were also problems with transparency and accountability.
+There were also problems with the accessibility of Council information and blockers to participation.

 Even in the room it was difficult to tell how councillors were voting on motions.